FStarLang/PoP-in-FStar/book/pulse/pulse_parallel_increment.rst

   state using Pulse's support for partial commutative monoids---but that's for another chapter.

-* We still leak the memory associated with the lock at the end---we'll remedy that next.
+* We allocate and free memory for a lock, which is inefficient---could we instead do things with atomic operations?
+We'll remedy that next.

 Exercise
 ++++++++